kenjones-cisco/building-openapis/content/best-practices/design.md

 - Resource names should be **nouns**; avoid **verbs** as resource names.
 - Use **plurals** in URL segments to keep your API URIs consistent across all HTTP methods, using the collection metaphor.
 - Avoid using collection verbiage in URLs.
-For example 'customer_list' as a resource.
-Use pluralization to indicate the collection metaphor (e.g. customers vs. customer_list).
+For example do **not** use 'customer_list' as a resource.
+Use pluralization, **customers** to indicate the collection metaphor (e.g. customers vs. customer_list).
 - Use lower-case in URL segments, separating words with underscores `_` or hyphens `-`.
 Some servers ignore case so it's best to be clear.
 - Use identifiers in your URLs instead of in the query-string.
 Using URL query-string parameters is fantastic for filtering, but not for resource names.
 - Design for your clients, not for your data.